Modeling Concepts

 (named :busbar

 ).
 This busbar represents the connection point to the grid.
 Optionally, it may contain various injectors.
-If there are no injectors, the model just describes a junction bus, i.e. a Bus that just satisfies the Kirchhoff constraint for the flows of connected lines.
+If there are no injectors, the model just describes a junction bus; i.e., a bus that just satisfies the Kirchhoff constraint for the flows of connected lines.

 Sometimes it is not possible to connect all injectors directly but instead one needs or wants Branches